LaunchCodeEducation/flextech-working-with-components-exercises-solutions/README.md

 └── node_modules/
 `

+Exercise instructions are in the file named `EXERCISE-INSTRUCTIONS.txt` inside of the `my-react-app` directory.

-You will be creating your React exercise answers inside of the `src` directory.
+Individual exercise solution files are in the folder `exerciseSolutions` inside of the `my-react-app` directory.